Liz's farmhouse-style sitting room with rustic decor, plush white furniture, a white rug, and light coming in through windows.

 Sneak Peek

 Want to see more of Liz Marie's project?
-Find our what happens when two of our favorite influencers team up in this month's featured video.
+Find out what happens when two of our favorite influencers team up.
 In this episode of At Home With Laurie, HGTV's "House Counselor" Laurie March visits with Liz Marie and and Jose to go behind the scenes of the restoration project at White Cottage Farm, pick up some design tips, and more!

-Stay tuned to atHome and Renewal by Andersen as we showcase Liz Marie's newest project with Renewal: her family of door designs in the new Ensemble® Entry Door Designer Collection.
+Stay tuned for our showcase of Liz Marie's newest project with Renewal by Andersen: her family of door designs in the new Ensemble® Entry Door Designer Collection.

 Our Hassle-Free Process